eidosmontreal/unreal-vdb/README.md

 ## Sequences / Animations

-You can also import a sequence of VDB files, if the plugin can detect a continuous file sequence.
+You can also import a sequence of VDB files, if the plugin can detect a continuous file sequence on your disk.

 I recommend checking these [free VDB sequences from Embergen](https://jangafx.com/software/embergen/download/free-vdb-animations/), available under the CCO license.